Hawaiian Poke has become one of the defining

 shop that resides in an apartment complex.

-Finding it is one problem…parking is even worse, as there are only a few spots available.
+Finding it is one problem…if you reach Leonards Bakery then you've gone too far!
+Parking is even worse, as there are only a few spots available.
 There’s even a full time attendant to help direct traffic, so Ono’s popularity doesn’t interrupt the residents.

 Open Daily 7 AM to 6 PM, except closed on